TheBamPlayer/PlanktonStickerApp/README.md

 - Create an [**Android**](https://github.com/WhatsApp/stickers/issues/new?template=android.md) issue
 - Create a [**general issue**](https://github.com/WhatsApp/stickers/issues/new?template=general.md)

-_For all three options, fill in all fields that apply._
+_For all two options, fill in all fields that apply._

 ## Opening Pull Requests